Berdiansk port attack: Attack

 The attack occurred at 7:45 on 24 March.
 Fire onboard the Alligator-class landing ship Saratov caused a large explosion, as the vessel was apparently laden with ammunition.
 Russia reported that the ship had sunk following a fire and explosions, but did not mention the Ukrainian attack.
 The explosion caused damage to two nearby Ropucha-class landing ships, the Tsezar Kunikov, and the Novocherkassk.
 Both of these ships escaped the port while fighting their own fires, and later returned to Crimea.
 Other damage included large oil tanks on the pier and a nearby merchant ship that had been moored there since before the invasion, both of which were still burning the next day.

 Ukrainian officials claimed that the attack was carried out with a OTR-21 Tochka tactical ballistic missile.

 Aftermath

 Satellite imagery later confirmed the Saratov had sunk in the harbour, with its superstructure visible above the surface.
-Unconfirmed reports suggested that eight crewmen were killed on the Caesar Kunikov and three on the Novocherkassk, but losses on the Saratov were not reported.
+Unconfirmed reports suggested that eight crewmen were killed on the Tsezar Kunikov and three on the Novocherkassk, but losses on the Saratov were not reported.

 British intelligence assessed that the sinking of the Saratov would damage the Russian Navy's confidence to operate close to the Ukrainian coastline.
 As of 31 March, no further attempts to resupply with amphibious ships had been observed, according to the United States Department of Defense.

 At the time, the attack that sank Saratov was not mentioned by Russia.
 On 2 July Russia announced that the ship had been damaged by a missile strike and scuttled by its crew "to prevent detonation of the on-board munitions", and that it had been salvaged and would be towed to Kerch in Crimea.

+Both Novocherkassk and Tsezar Kunikov were later repaired and returned to service.
+On 26 December 2023 Novocherkassk was sunk and Tsezar Kunikov was destroyed on 14 February 2024.